-- 1. When only a portion of an existing roof system is specified for replacement, the new materials must be secured to resist wind uplift.
-See also 1.4.2 Replacement Roofing. - 2.
-Mechanical fastening is the most reliable method for securing new materials installed over an existing roof assembly.
-When mechanical fastening is not practicable, the system of securement must be specially engineered.
+- 1) When only a portion of an existing roof system is specified for replacement, the new materials must be secured to resist wind uplift.
+See also 1.4.2 Replacement Roofing. - 2) Mechanical fastening is the most reliable method for securing new materials installed over an existing roof assembly.
+When mechanical fastening is not practicable, the system of securement must be supported by one of the following options: